1. General

 -

-effect a health insurance especially for divers.
-And make sure,
+you should effect a health insurance especially for divers.

-explain the procedure at an accident.
-As a rule, hospitals or decompression
+at an accident.
+As a rule, hospitals or decompression chambers

-chambers in Indonesia refuse the admission if you cannot prove your
+in Indonesia refuse the admission if you cannot prove your ability

-ability to pay or the coverage by an insurance.
-By the way: There
+to pay or the coverage by an insurance.
+By the way: There is

 -